Oracle XML DB provides Oracle Database with native XML support by encompassing both the SQL and XML data models in an interoperable way.

-When an XML instance document has an inline DTD definition, it is used during document parsing.
-Any DTD validations and entity declaration handling is done at this point.
+When an XML instance document has an inline DTD definition, that definition is used during document parsing.
+Any DTD validations and entity declaration handling are done at this point.
 However, once parsed, the entity references are replaced with actual values and the original entity reference is lost.

 /public/flights.dtd must first ensure that the DTD document is stored in Oracle XML DB at path

-Table 1-1 lists the static data dictionary views related to XML.
+Table 1-1 lists these views.
 Information about a given view can be obtained by using SQL command

 Registered XML schemas owned by the current user

 Registered XML schemas usable by the current user

 Registered XML schemas in Oracle XML DB

 USER_OBJECT_TABLES provide tablespace and other storage information for

 XMLType data stored object-relationally.